omkrpt/portfolio/README.md

-Hi I'm Omkar Pote.
-Find more about me [here](https://omkarpote.com/).
+I'm Omkar Pote.
+This portfolio is hosted via github pages.